FMontay/btu-gacha/README.md

 ﻿# BTU Gacha — BlackTower Universe Gacha Bot

-**BTU Gacha** is a private Discord gacha bot where users can pull for collectible character cards from my boyfriend's original story universe, *Blacktower Universe (BTU)*.
+**BTU Gacha** is a private Discord gacha bot where users can pull for collectible character cards from a friend's original story universe, *Blacktower Universe (BTU)*.
 This project is solely for entertainment and learning purposes, with no intention of marketing whatsoever.

 ---

-## ✨ What can you do ?
+## What can you do ?

-- 🎴 **Pull** for character cards at random — limited to **3 pulls per day**
+- **Pull** for character cards at random — limited to **3 pulls per day**
-- 📖 **Browse your binder** to check your collection
+- **Browse your binder** to check your collection
-- 🔍 **Inspect cards** you've obtained for lore and details
+- **Inspect cards** you've obtained for lore and details
-- 🔄 **Convert duplicates** into free guaranteed higher-tier pulls
+- **Convert duplicates** into free guaranteed higher-tier pulls
-- 🎟️ **Use free pulls** stored from converted duplicates
+- **Use free pulls** stored from converted duplicates

 ---

-## 📋 Commands
+## Commands

 | Command | Description |
 |---|---|